“Millman’s a genius.” — Annie Dillard

 July 2011. $17. download the order form

 Written in a non-technical language and illustrated in color, this book will help you identify mushrooms not only in the woods, but in your own backyard.
 Many species described in the book can be found in other parts of North America.
+Have a look at Langdon Cook’s review.

 Personal vignettes about the North.
 Called “a beautiful voyage into terra incognita” by Jim Harrison.
 The author’s favorite among his own books. $12